 In addition, the address must still be in this...

-If you would like to be automatically notified in the event that the socket has not been seen in the Zigbee network for a certain time, you can edit the corresponding message here.
+If you would like to be notified automatically in the event that the socket has not been seen in the Zigbee network for a certain period of time, you can edit the corresponding message here.

-You can of course also manage the newly registered Zigbee device via the Control or read the zigbee2mqtt dashboard.
+You can of course also use the newly registered Zigbee device via the zigbee2mqtt Dashboard control or read out.

 More articles on the topic

 I have summarized other articles on the subject of Zigbee and zigbee2mqtt in the following category.
-There you will also find articles on various Zigbee devices and how they can be controlled from Node Red.
+There you will also find articles on various Zigbee devices and how they look like Node Red can be controlled.